GEM-benchmark/NL-Augmenter/transformations/slangificator/README.md

 text generation, etc.

 ## Robustness Evaluation
-The outcome of running 'python evaluate.py -t Slangificator' was as follows:
+The outcome of running 'python evaluate.py -t Slangificator -task "TEXT_CLASSIFICATION" -m "textattack/roberta-base-imdb" -d "imdb" -p 20 was as follows:

-The accuracy on this subset which has 1000 examples = 96.0
+The accuracy on this subset which has 1000 examples = 95.0

 Finished transformation!
 1000 examples generated from 1000 original examples, with 999 successfully transformed and 1 unchanged (0.999 perturb rate)

 Here is the performance of the model on the transformed set

-The accuracy on this subset which has 1000 examples = 93.0
+The accuracy on this subset which has 1000 examples = 94.0

 ## Previous Work
 The author is not aware of the previous research work is this direction.